What is iSpace Wellbeing Curriculum?

 - Significantly improves parental engagement“We have many parents purchasing the tool kits and using them at home.
 They are asking us for support in supporting their children.
 Parents have also found their children more able to discuss their feelings.”

-- Not significantly improves behaviour or wellbeing“I wish it did, however I don’t think we have implemented the strategies in our own Common Room, but it has helped me as a parent and in my own home.”
+- Does not significantly improve behaviour or wellbeing“I wish it did, however I don’t think we have implemented the strategies in our own Common Room, but it has helped me as a parent and in my own home.”

 Director of Music, iSpace Wellbeing Co-ordinator